-We like to introduce you to a new term and its practice: Pre-Use.
+We like to introduce you to a new term and practice: Pre-Use.

-Pre-Use means to – use something for something different than it is intended for but in a way that it still works for the initially intended use afterwards.
+In short: Pre-Use means to use something for something different than it was meant to but you leave it intact so it still works as initially intended afterwards.

 Here is a good example for it: Umschichten collaborated with the french group BellaStock on a project where they borrowed wooden sticks from a building material store to build infrastructure for an event.
 They did not cut or paint or drilled the sticks – they did no harm at all!
 So when the festival was over the sticks were still the same and could be returned to the hardware store to be sold for their initial use.